markmbaum/orthopoly/README.md

 ### gegenbauer

 Gegenbauer polynomials are generalizations of Chebyshev and Legendre polynomials.
-However, chebyshev polynomials of the first kind are implemented by other methods in the `chebyshev` module, and cannot be computed by the functions in this module.
+However, Chebyshev polynomials of the first kind are implemented by other methods in the `chebyshev` module, and cannot be computed by the functions in this module.

 ### legendre

 This module implements the Associated Legendre Polynomials and their first two derivatives in support of the `spherical_harmonic` module.
-If m=0, they reduce to the unassociated Legendre polynomials.
+If `m=0`, they reduce to the unassociated Legendre polynomials.

 ### spherical_harmonic